TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

    These three variables are not always defined; they are set when an exception is not handled and the interpreter prints an error message and a stack traceback.
-   Their intended use is to allow an interactive user to import a debugger module and engage in post-mortem debugging without having to re-execute the command that caused the error.
-(Typical use is ``import pdb; pdb.pm()`` to enter the post-mortem debugger; see :mod:`pdb` module for more information.)
+   Their intended use is to allow an interactive user to agiza a debugger module and engage in post-mortem debugging without having to re-execute the command that caused the error.
+(Typical use is ``agiza pdb; pdb.pm()`` to enter the post-mortem debugger; see :mod:`pdb` module for more information.)

-   The meaning of the variables is the same as that of the return values from :func:`exc_info` above.
+   The meaning of the variables is the same as that of the return values kutoka :func:`exc_info` above.